mnorlin/homecontrol/README.md

 This application runs as a standalone website in a browser, no need for any installation or deployment (if you don't want to), as long as you have a device that can view local .html files.

+A demo of the application can be found at [https://mnorlin.github.io/homecontrol/](https://mnorlin.github.io/homecontrol/).

 **Features:**

 - Generate a floor map from coordinates.